Marmaduke Pickthall: Biography

+When news of the Armenian genocide reached Britain, Pickthall frequently wrote in defense of the Ottomans, writing in 1915 that the Turkish Government's decision to move the Armenian population to concentration camps was "as much with a view to their protection ... as with a view to prevent further treachery."
+During the war, Pickthall developed a reputation as "a rabid Turkophile", consequently denying him a position with the Arab Bureau.
+The role was instead given to T. E. Lawrence.

 In June 1917, Pickthall gave a speech defending the rights of Palestinian Arabs, in the context of the debate over the Balfour Declaration.
 In November 1917, Pickthall publicly took shahada at the Woking Muslim Mission with the support of Khwaja Kamal-ud-Din.
 He followed this with a speech contrasting the Christian and Muslim approaches to religious law, arguing that Islam was better equipped than Christianity to handle the post-World War world.

 Pickthall, who now identified himself as a "Sunni Muslim of the Hanafi school", was active as "a natural leader" within a number of Islamic organizations.
 He preached Friday sermons in both the Woking Mosque and in London.
 Some of his khutbas (sermons) were subsequently published.
 For a year he ran the Islamic Information Bureau in London, which issued a weekly paper, The Muslim Outlook.
 Pickthall and Quran translator Yusuf Ali were trustees of both the Shah Jehan Mosque in Woking and the East London Mosque.

-In 1920 he went to India with his wife to serve as editor of the Bombay Chronicle, returning to England only in 1935, a year before his death at St Ives, Cornwall.
-It was in India that he completed his translation, The Meaning of the Glorious Koran.
+In 1920 he went to India with his wife to serve as editor of the Bombay Chronicle.
+On the behest of Nizam of Hyderabad he was appointed Principal at Chadarghat High School in the State of Hyderabad in 1926.
+The Nizam’s Government proposed to establish a Publicity Bureau in the Hyderabad State as it appeared in the Mushir-i-Deccan on 14 June 1931, that Marmaduke Pickthall is to be appointed Publicity Officer in addition to his own duties as Principal of the Chadarghat High School.
+Returning to England only in 1935, a year before his death at St Ives, Cornwall.